adhyh/homebridge-vwconnectid/README.md

 * Set climatisation on and off.
 Setting the temperature doesn't automatically trigger on/ off state.

 ## Changelog
+* 1.1.2:
+* * Bugfix parked event
+* * Less verbose error messages when VW backend is unavailable
+* * Most event motion sensors keep their state as long as the state doesn't change.
+Only `chargePurposeReached`, all `-Started` and `-Stopped`, and `climatisationTemperatureUpdated` trigger, then switch off again after 10 seconds.
 * 1.1.1: Bugfix location motion sensor
 * 1.1.0:
 * * Added switches to send a destination to your car's navigation system.